mideind/GreynirServer/README.md

 * `create index sfx on ord(stofn);`

 ### Import external text and csv data
-To import the BÍN database, Lexicon and the external text/csv data mentioned above you need to run the validation script.
-Make sure you add the downloaded data to the `reynir/resources` directory.
-During this commit the filenames of the downloaded files were:
+To load the BÍN lexicon and its supplemental text/csv files you need to run the import and validation script found in `utils/external_data_validator.py`.
+This creates the file `resources/ord.csv` which is copied into PostgreSQL as described above.

-* obeyg.smaord.txt
+Put the downloaded BÍN files into the `Reynir/resources` directory.
+The names of these files are currently assumed to be the following:

-* plastur.feb2013.txt
+* `SHsnid.csv`
-* SHsnid.csv
+* `obeyg.smaord.txt`

-If the filenames have been changed by their author, please rename them since the validation script looks for them.
+* `plastur.feb2013.txt`

 ## Copyright and licensing